nakala-lang/nakala/README.md

 # nakala

 A programming language that I built based on [azrg's Eldiro blog posts](https://arzg.github.io/lang/).
 The core design and architecture are all practically identical to Eldiro, hence the name of the project: nakala (Punjabi for _mimic_).
 If you haven't read through his blog posts, I highly recommend you do because it is an unmatched learning resource.

 ### Why make nakala?
 I was so inspired by his blog posts that I have decided to continue the implementation that I made while reading his posts.

 The most notable of which being:
 - Creating a runtime engine that computes the parsed `HIR` representation
-- Adding many more language features (such as variable references, code blocks, and string literals)
+- Adding many more language features (such as variable references, code blocks, string literals, functions)
 - CLI Runtime/REPL.

 ## Features